 Effect of cloud and chronic wind on diversity and species composition of forest vegetation in Taiwan.
-Taiwan as a subtropical island exposed to East-Asian monsoon system offers a unique opportunity to study vegetation along with two peculiar ecological factors, cloud and chronic wind.
+Taiwan as a subtropical island exposed to the East-Asian monsoon system offers a unique opportunity to study vegetation along with two peculiar ecological factors, cloud and chronic wind.
 Frequent cloud and persistent winds have remarkable ecological effects on vegetation and require species to develop unique adaptations, resulting in a high number of endemic and relict species.
 We use cloud and monsoon forest as a model system to describe the influence of cloud and wind on community assembly, and use various approaches for that, from purely descriptive (vegetation–environment association) to more mechanical (trait-based community assembly).

 The trait-based approach in vegetation ecology.
 Functional traits are measurable properties of plants that considerably influence their ecological performance in a community.
 Different species have different strategies on how they adapt to the environment they are living in.
 For example, species on nutrient-poor habitats are growing slowly, invest a lot of biomass to leaf and wood tissues, build resistant leaves that can last longer and do not need to be renewed so often.
 If nutrient availability is not a problem, species may grow fast, build thin and cheap leaves and soft wood, to use as many resources as possible (live fast, die quickly).
 We measure various traits on trees and ferns and ask which of them are essential for plants to grow where they do.
 This, in turn, helps us to understand the mechanisms behind ecological requirements of individual species, and potentially also predict what happens with species in a community if the environment changes.